 Festivals in Srinagar

-- The Navroz Festival is the new year festival of Shia Muslims and is celebrated with great enthusiasm for nine days.
+The Navroz Festival is the new year’s festival of Shia Muslims and is celebrated with great enthusiasm for nine days.

-- Gurez Festival is the festival of Gurez Tribe of Kashmir and is celebrated in the month of July.
+Gurez Festival is the festival of the Gurez Tribe of Kashmir and is celebrated in the month of July.
 The occasion is celebrated with traditional folk dance and music.

-Srinagar is a well populated and connected city which is also the summer capital of the state.
-Almost every Indian Bank has a branch here and have 24 hours ATM.
+Srinagar is a well-populated and connected city.
+Almost every Indian Bank has a branch here and has 24 hours ATMs.

 There are plenty of petrol pumps as well as mechanics in Srinagar.
 You can get every major and minor repair work done in the city.

 Also Read: Gulmarg Gondola – How to Plan your Ride?